 The next part of my story involved working towards a Doctorate in child and adolescent Psychotherapy, which I still feel very strongly about, however life events that really affected me led to a side step and training as a mental health nurse.

-Now a qualified REPS Level 2 in Fitness Programming and Level 3 in Personal Training, I am fully trained to write you a programme and walk you through it.
+I decided to start my personal training qualification as I really wanted to offer my laid back approach to fitness and help others incorporate fitness into normal life.
+A qualified REPS Level 2 in Fitness Programming and Level 3 in Personal Training, I am fully trained to write you a programme and walk you through it.
 I want you to actually want to progress this and try and access exercise without me too!
 You won’t need me forever.
 I would just love it if you made fitness a priority three times a week!
 (Only 13% of people in the UK do this!)

 I qualified also in Kettlebells, Circuit Training, Group Classes and have a specific interest in helping you challenge your barriers to exercise.
 (I’m also First Aid qualified and insured).